 Outcomes #

-Every measurement, vector, step, and run carries an Outcome (an enum) or None if no verdict was ever rendered.
-This page explains what each value means, how a worse outcome on a child rolls up to the parent, and where each value gets stamped in source.
+Every measurement, vector, step, and run carries an Outcome — one of seven values — or None if no verdict was ever rendered.
+This page explains what each value means, how a worse outcome on a child rolls up to the parent, and where each value gets stamped.

 For the column-by-column shape of how outcomes land in parquet, see parquet schema → outcome values.
 For the level hierarchy (measurement → vector → step → run) the cascade walks, see step hierarchy.